dotnet/corefxlab/docs/Span.md

 ```

 ###Non-Allocating Substring
-Modern server protocols are more often than not text based, and so it's not surprising that such servers often create and manipulate lots of strings.
+Modern server protocols are more often than not text-based, and so it's not surprising that such servers often create and manipulate lots of strings.

 One of the most common basic string operations is string slicing.
 Currently, System.String.Substring is the main .NET API for creating slices of a string, but the API is inefficient as it creates a new string to represent the slice and copies the characters from the original string to the new string slice.
 Because of this inefficiency, high performance servers shy away from using this API, where they can (in their internals), and pay the cost in the publicly facing APIs.